Mysterious childhood hepatitis: country has 47 suspected cases - 05/19/2022 - Equilíbrio e Saúde

 Just over a week ago, there were 28 registered suspects.
 Now, the Ministry of Health has already received a total of 58 notifications from 11 states – with 11 cases having already been discarded.

 “We are still at the stage of understanding what this hepatitis is.
-The level of alert is that of vigilance”, he tells the Sheet the executive secretary of the Ministry of Health, Daniel Meirelles Pereira.
+The level of alert is that of vigilance”, he says to Sheet the executive secretary of the Ministry of Health, Daniel Meirelles Pereira.

 Until this Wednesday (18), there were 14 cases under analysis in São Paulo, eight in Minas Gerais, five in Rio Grande do Sul, four in Rio de Janeiro, four in Pernambuco, three in Mato Grosso do Sul, three in Santa Catarina.
 Catarina, two in Paraná, two in Espírito Santo, one in Maranhão and one in Goiás.